-Name Designation as Independent Kansayaku Supplementary Explanation of the Relationship Kimitaka Mori Supplementary Explanation of the Relationship N/A Reasons of Appointment Mr. Mori has deep insight in corporate accounting, accounting audit activities and risk management gained through his many years of experience as a certified public accountant.
-Since he took his office as an External Audit & Supervisory Board Member in June 2017, at the Board of Directors meetings and Audit & Supervisory Board Members meetings, he has made his valuable remarks based on his expertise and from his objective and neutral standpoint and made significant contributions to improvement of the supervising functions of the Board of Directors meetings and Audit & Supervisory Board Member, he has served as a member of the Remuneration Committee, and since June 2020, he has served as a chairman of that Committee.
-He exercised his strong leadership in improving transparency in executive renumeration and in deepening effective operation of evaluation system.
-Although Mr. Mori has no direct experience in corporate management, considering the above, we appoint Mr. Mori as an External Audit & Supervisory Board Member.
-He is designated as an Independent Audit & Supervisory Board Member because he does not fall under any of the circumstances listed in Article III.
-5. (3)-2 of the Guidelines Concerning Listed Company Compliance, etc. and meets the standards set by Mitsui for appointment as External Audit & Supervisory Board Member, and is deemed not to pose a risk of conflict of interest with general shareholders.
-Yuko Tamai Supplementary Explanation of the Relationship The amount of transactions in the past three fiscal years between Nagashima Ohno & Tsunematsu, Ms. Tamai's law office, and Mitsui does not exceed the amount established by the Mitsui's Criteria of Independence for External Members.
-In addition, the yearly transaction amount paid by Mitsui to Nagashima Ohno & Tsunematsu in each of the last three fiscal years is less than 1% of the yearly amount of sales and the yearly amount of the consolidated sales of the law office and Mitsui.
-From the above, Mitsui has determined that there is nothing that would affect the independence of Ms. Tamai as External Audit & Supervisory Board Member.
-Other than the above, there is no special interest between Ms. Tamai and Mitsui.
-Therefore, Ms. Tamai is deemed to appropriately carry out her duties as the independent and neutral External Audit & Supervisory Board Member.
+Name Designation as Independent Kansayaku Supplementary Explanation of the Relationship Yuko Tamai 0 Supplementary Explanation of the Relationship The yearly amount of transaction in each of the past three fiscal years between Mitsui and Nagashima Ohno & Tsunematsu, Ms. Tamai's law office, does not exceed the amount established by the criteria of independence for external members, and it also meets Mitsui's and the Japan Exchange Group's criteria of independence for directors and audit & supervisory board members.
+In addition, the yearly transaction amount paid by Mitsui to Nagashima Ohno & Tsunematsu in each of the last three fiscal years is less than 1% of the yearly amount of sales of the law office.
+Ms. Tamai served as a partner of Nagashima Ohno & Tsunematsu.
+Therefore, item j in "External Kansayaku's Relationship with the Company (1)" is marked "\cap".
 Reasons of Appointment Ms. Tamai is appointed as an External Audit & Supervisory Board Member in expectation of the expression of her objective audit opinions from an independent and neutral standpoint, with advanced insight into various types of corporate transactions, corporate governance and risk management cultivated through her many years of experience in legal affairs as a lawyer as well as extensive experiences as an external board member of other companies and a Commissioner (part-time) of Certified Public Accountants and Auditing Oversight Board.
-We deem her capable of performing her duties as an External Audit & Supervisory Board Member appropriately by giving valuable experience and knowledge.
+We deem her capable of performing her duties as an External Audit & Supervisory Board Member appropriately by giving valuable opinions, advice, and so forth regarding Mitsui's management utilizing her experience and knowledge.
 She is designated as an Independent Audit & Supervisory Board Member because she does not fall under any of the circumstances listed in Article III.
 5. (3)-2 of the Guidelines Concerning Listed Company Compliance, etc. and meets the standards set by Mitsui for appointment as External Audit & Supervisory Board Members, and is deemed not to pose a risk of conflict of interest with general shareholders.
-Makoto Hayashi 0 Supplementary Explanation of the Relationship The amount of transactions in the past three fiscal years between Mori Hamada & Matsumoto, Mr. Hayashi's law office, and Mitsui does not exceed the amount established by the Mitsui's Criteria of Independence for External Members.
-In addition, the yearly transaction amount paid by Mitsui to Mori Hamada & Matsumoto in each of the last three fiscal years is less than 1% of the yearly amount of sales and the yearly amount of the consolidated sales of the law office and Mitsui.
-From the above, Mitsui has determined that there is nothing that would affect the independence of Mr. Hayashi as External Audit & Supervisory Board Member.
-Other than the above, there is no special interest between Mr. Hayashi and Mitsui.
-Therefore, Mr. Hayashi is deemed to appropriately carry out his duties as the independent and neutral External Audit & Supervisory Board Member.
-Mr. Hayashi is not an Executive of Mori Hamada & Matsumoto, therefore, none of the items in "Relationship with the Company" are applicable.
-Reasons of Appointment Mr. Hayashi is appointed as an External Audit & Supervisory Board Member in expectations of the possession of his advanced insight into governance and risk management cultivated through his many years of experience as a public prosecutor.
+Makoto Hayashi 0 Supplementary Explanation of the Relationship The yearly amount of transaction in each of the past three fiscal years between Mitsui and Mori Hamada & Matsumoto, Mr. Hayashi's law office, does not exceed the amount established by the criteria of independence for external members, and it also meets Mitsui's and the Japan Exchange Group's criteria of independence for directors and audit & supervisory board members.
+In addition, the yearly transaction amount paid by Mitsui to Mori Hamada & Matsumoto in each of the last three fiscal years is less than 1% of the yearly amount of sales of the law office.
+Mr. Hayashi is not an executive of Mori Hamada & Matsumoto, therefore, none of the items in "External Kansayaku's Relationship with the Company (1)" are Reasons of Appointment Mr. Hayashi is appointed as an External Audit & Supervisory Board Member in expectations of the possession of his advanced insight into governance and risk management cultivated through his many years of experience as a public prosecutor.
 We deem him capable of performing his duties as an External Audit & Supervisory Board Member appropriately by giving valuable opinions, advice, and so forth regarding Mitsui's management utilizing his experience and knowledge.
 He is designated as an Independent Audit & Supervisory Board Member because he does not fall under any of the circumstances listed in Article III.
-5. (3)-2 of the Guidelines Concerning Listed Company Compliance, etc. and meets the standards set by Mitsui for appointment as External Audit & Supervisory Board Member, and is deemed not to pose a risk of conflict of interest with general shareholders.
+5. (3)-2 of the Guidelines Concerning Listed Company Compliance, etc. and meets the standards set by Mitsui for appointment as External Audit & Supervisory Board Member, and is deemed not to pose a risk of conflict of interest with general